sophAi/arch_2013/stories/cv_2018_pdf.rst

 OPEN SOURCE PROJECTS
 -----------------------------

+(Each title links to the GitHub source code)

 `TSCA`_
 =======

 *Two-stage Clustering Algorithm (Python/SQLite)*

 .. figure:: ../../arch_2013/files_2013/cv/tsca.png
-   :width: 1300
+   :width: 1200
    :target: ../../arch_2013/files_2013/cv/tsca.png

    **Framework of TSCA.**

-TSCA [`6`_] archives molecular structures into SQLite databases and performs a two-stage clustering method based on the forming shape and the bonded networks of the molecules to trim down the number of isomers.
+TSCA [`1`_\- `9`_] archives molecular structures into SQLite databases and performs a two-stage clustering method based on the cluster shape and the bonded topology of the molecules to trim down the number of isomers.
 This algorithm has been proven efficient in various hydrogen bonded systems such as methanol, alcohol, and ammonia clusters.

 `PTMBHGA`_